asuleigh/WorkoutTracker/README.md

 <hr>

 ABSTRACT: For this project I built and hooked in the backend of a fitness tracker app.
 This app uses a Mongo database, a Mongoose schema, and express for handling routes.
-A user can interact with the app to create a new workout, continue a previous workout, or see charts of their progress (top left link).
+A user can interact with the app to create a new workout, continue a previous workout, or see click the top left link to see charts of their progress.

 <hr>